-It's thought that activities that develop cognitive reserve work because they increase the robustness of your brain's architecture — enriching blood flow, enhancing neuronal activity and putting more of your brain to use.
-This may compensate for the loss of diseased parts of the brain.
+It's thought that activities that develop cognitive reserve work because they increase the robustness of your brain's architecture — enriching blood flow, enhancing the activity of neurons and putting more of your brain to use.
+This may make up for the loss of diseased parts of the brain.

 And if you're interested in learning another language, go for it.
 However, more research is needed before it's known whether learning a second language later in life has the same protective effect as might a lifetime of speaking a second language.

 - Cheng S-T. Cognitive reserve and the prevention of dementia: The role of physical and cognitive activities.
 Alzheimer Current Psychiatry Reports.
 2016;18:85.